 As of October 17, 2019 it is illegal to give, sell, or otherwise distribute cigarettes, other tobacco products, or alternative nicotine products like e-cigarette/vaping products to any person under the age of 21.
 See Ohio Revised Code 2927.02 for the law's exact language.

 The Ohio Department of Mental Health and Addiction Services (OhioMHAS) is seeking public comment on Ohio’s Federal Fiscal Year 2020 (FFY20) Annual Synar Report.
-The report is posted below and is available for public comment until the close of business December 12, 2019.
+Comments may be emailed to Stacey Frohnapfel-Hasson at firstname.lastname@example.org and must be received by the close of business on Monday, November 30, 2020.
+Thank you.